Siti Nurhaliza: Career development (1997–1998)

-In 1997, Siti started to become a well-known figure in Indonesia's music industry when her story appeared in one of the most popular magazines in Indonesia, POS Kota, in April 1997's edition.
-She was taken as a formidable figure because it was difficult for foreign artists to break through in Indonesian's music industry if the artist has less to offer compared to their own artists.
-Siti was also said to be the first Malaysian singer to hold a live concert on Indosiar, a popular television station in Indonesia and it was televised nationwide.
-She has become one of the most influential artists in Indonesia which was evidenced by the series of big scale concerts she held in Jakarta, Bandung, Yogyakarta and many more cities over the next few years.
-She also won Best New Artist and Best Song (Jerat Percintaan) from Anugerah Industri Muzik 1997.
+In 1997, Siti began gaining traction in Indonesia's music industry after her story appeared in the April 1997 issue of POS Kota, one of the most popular magazines in Indonesia.
+This was also impactful due to the difficulty foreign artists faced in breaking into Indonesia's music industry.
+Siti was reportedly the first Malaysian singer to hold a live concert on Indosiar, a popular nationwide television station in Indonesia.
+She held a series of large-scale concerts in Jakarta, Bandung, Yogyakarta, and other Indonesian cities over the next few years.
+In 1997, she won Best New Artist and Best Song (Jerat Percintaan) from Anugerah Industri Muzik 1997.

-In 1998, at the early age of 19, she launched her own company on 12 January (one day after her 19th birthday), Siti Nurhaliza Productions (M) Sdn.
+On 12 January 1998, one day after turning 19, she launched her own company, Siti Nurhaliza Productions (M) Sdn.
 Bhd. which acts as her official management team.
-Siti made her first and biggest appearance on the international stage during the 1998 Commonwealth Games which was held in Kuala Lumpur, Malaysia where she performed in front of Queen Elizabeth II and her consort, Prince Philip among other dignitaries and officials from 70 Commonwealth countries.
-She also shared the same stage with two international stars Céline Dion and Rod Stewart to entertain the crowd during the closing ceremony.
-The ceremony was televised in 70 nations worldwide, which led her to become known in the international arena for the first time.
-In November of the same year, she was invited to perform in Japan for five days at the Pop Queen Festival, also known as Saga Fiesta '98.
+During the 1998 Commonwealth Games, which were held in Kuala Lumpur, Malaysia, she performed in front of Queen Elizabeth II and her consort, Prince Philip among other dignitaries and officials from 70 Commonwealth countries.
+She also shared the same stage with international stars Céline Dion and Rod Stewart during the closing ceremony.
+The ceremony was televised in 70 nations worldwide, introducing her to the wider international arena.
+In November of that year, she was invited to perform in Japan for five days at the Pop Queen Festival, also known as Saga Fiesta '98.